kristjank/ark-presentation-ots-2018/PITCHME.md

 ---
 ---
 ---
-## Blockchain Workshop - How to build your own blockchain?
+## How to build your own blockchain with ARK?

 <br/>

 Kristjan Kosic

 Rok Haluzan

 ---?color=white